isomerpages/mol-articles/financial-articles/support-schemes.md

         * Transport subsidy
         * Bursary (Pre-U)

-      To apply, please [download the application form](https://beta.moe.gov.sg/uploads/MOE-FAS-Application-Form.pdf){:target="_blank"} or collect a copy at your child's school.
+      To apply, please [download this application form](https://beta.moe.gov.sg/uploads/MOE-FAS-Application-Form.pdf){:target="_blank"} or collect a copy at your child's school.
 Submit the completed form with all relevant supporting documents directly to the school.

       [Find out more](https://beta.moe.gov.sg/fees-assistance-awards-scholarships/financial-assistance/){:target="_blank"} Alternatively, please approach your child's school to learn more on MOE FAS, or other school-based financial assistance.